ebeneliason/easy-pattern/README.md

 Default: `false`

 ### Callback Parameters

+These callbacks trigger when the pattern loops—in the X axis, the Y axis, or overall.
+You can use these callbacks to modify the pattern itself, or to trigger other effects in sync with its movement.
+See [Self-Mutating Patterns](#self-mutating-patterns) for an example.

 > [!IMPORTANT]
 > Because EasyPattern does not use timers nor have an update function that gets called each frame, these